containers/podman-desktop-extension-ai-lab/README.md

 ## Contributing

-Want to help develop and contribute to the AI Lab extension?
+Want to help develop and contribute to Podman AI Lab?

 You can use `yarn watch --extension-folder` from the Podman Desktop directory to automatically rebuild and test the AI Lab extension: